-Former CBL boss Peter Harris and co-defendant appears in High Court over SFO charges
+Former CBL boss Peter Harris and co-defendant appear in High Court over SFO charges

 A group of civil proceedings are also running concurrently to the criminal case.

-The Financial Markets Authority filed two cases against CBL Corporation, including the six directors, alleging multiple breaches of the Financial Markets Conduct Act 2013.
+The Financial Markets Authority (FMA) filed two cases against CBL Corporation, including the six directors, alleging multiple breaches of the Financial Markets Conduct Act 2013.

 Two class actions by CBL's shareholders were also launched, while the liquidators have further filed a case against the directors and PwC, which was CBL's actuary.